Cookies on this website

 Social and Behavioural Research

-Jennifer Ilo Van Nuil, PhD, is the head of Social Science and Implementation Research at Oxford University Clinical Research Unit (OUCRU) in Ho Chi Minh City, Vietnam.
+Jennifer Ilo Van Nuil, PhD, is the head of Social Science and Implementation Research (SSIR) at Oxford University Clinical Research Unit (OUCRU).
+Jennifer is also an Associate Professor at the University of Oxford, Centre for Tropical Medicine and Global Health.
 Jennifer’s expertise is in Medical Anthropology and she is broadly concerned with the relationships between global health interventions, politics, and practice.
-Her main research interests include the ethnography of biomedicine, infectious diseases, global health, and social theory.
-Jennifer worked on related research in Rwanda from 2009 until early 2018 and has been working in Vietnam at OUCRU since April 2018.
+Her main research interests include the ethnography of biomedicine, infectious diseases, global health equity, and social theory.
+Jennifer has been leading the SSIR group across OUCRU in Indonesia, Nepal, and Vietnam since 2018.

-Prior to joining OUCRU, Jennifer worked with multiple non-governmental organizations (both national and international) in Rwanda.
-Past work includes ethnographic research with members of HIV support associations in Rwanda, acceptability research within clinical trials regarding women’s health interventions in Kigali, Rwanda, and qualitative research regarding care and treatment seeking pathways for people with hepatitis C in Rwanda.
+Prior to joining OUCRU, Jennifer lived in Rwanda from 2009 until 2018 working with a variety of organizations.
+Her research in Rwanda included an ethnographic study with members of HIV support associations across the country; acceptability and feasibility research within clinical trials regarding women’s health interventions (e.g. vaginal contraceptive rings) at Rinda Ubuzima in Kigali, Rwanda, and qualitative research regarding care seeking pathways for people with hepatitis C virus in collaboration with Partners in Health Rwanda and the Rwanda Military Hospital in Kanombe, Rwanda.